MARKETS-GLOBAL-Dollar gains on GDP, pushing oil, stocks lower

 "That just rolled over into the rest of the (stock) market,

-so I think you should blame it on the stronger dollar," he said.
+so I think you blame it on the stronger dollar," he said.

 Twitter Inc shares soared 92 percent in their first